vuw-research-computing/raapoi-docs/README.md

 ## Workflow for updating docs (locally via CLI):
+1. Make sure you have mkdocs installed.
+This can be done with ```pip install mkdocs``` or similar, see full instructions at [the mkdocs installation page](https://www.mkdocs.org/#installation)

 1. Clone the <a href="https://github.com/vuw-research-computing/raapoi-docs">```raapoi-docs```</a> repo, open in the command line and make sure you're on the ```master``` branch.